Mankell Family History

 There are some inconsistencies as to the last name used by Ragnhild--Johnson or Jensen.
 In 1895, the family uses the name "Johnson" in the Minnesota State Census.
 After the death of her husband, Andrew, in 1898 Ragnhild and children are listed as "Johnson" in the 1900 Federal Census and "Jensen" in the 1910 and 1920 Federal Census.

-Both Ragnhild and Jens died in 1928 and are buried at Zion Irving Lutheran Church cemetery.
+Both Ragnhild and her father-in-law Jens died in 1928 and are buried at Zion Irving Lutheran Church cemetery.
+They share the same gravestone.
 They are not buried in the same cemetery as Andrew.
 He died before members of the Nordland congregation split in 1905 and created Zion Irving Lutheran, one mile north.
 Ragnhild and her family became members of newly organized Zion Irving Lutheran.
 One of the stained glass windows at Zion Irving is dedicated to Jens, Andrew and Ragnhild.

 Stained glass window (rear window on left side) at Zion Irving Lutheran Church